 Add lookup fields to the relationship.

-Delete unnecessary fields from master tables.
+Delete unnecessary fields from parent tables.

 Create automated email notifications for the new table.